SMCodeX7/Heart-Disease-Classification/README.md

 - Holdout testing results were used for honest model comparison
 - After selection, the chosen pipeline was retrained using the complete cleaned dataset
-- The retrained pipeline was then saved for demonstration and future prediction use
+- The retrained pipeline was saved for technical demonstration and reproducible prediction testing

 ## Repository Structure